REACH PLC PRIVACY NOTICE

 Your right to withdraw your consent

-If we are processing your personal data on the basis of your consent, you have the right to withdraw that consent at any time.
+If we are processing your personal information based on your consent, you have the right to withdraw that consent at any time.
+You can withdraw this at any time by unsubscribing from services or by contacting us at [email protected] .

 Your right to access the information we hold about you